-The Company has entered into deeds with its Directors to regulate certain matters between the Company and each officer, both during the time the officer holds office and after the officer ceases to be an officer of the Company (or of any of its wholly owned subsidiaries).
+The Company has entered into deeds with its Directors to regulate certain matters between the Company and each officer, both during the time the officer holds office and after the officer ceases to be an officer of the Company (or of any of its wholly-owned subsidiaries).
 A summary of the terms of such deeds is contained within the Remuneration Report in the Company's latest Annual Report.

-Principle 3 - Instil a Culture of Acting Lawfully, Ethically and Responsibly
+Principle 3 - Act Ethically and Responsibly